lightly-ai/Lightly_LabelStudio_AL/tutorial/tutorial.md

 You only need to use the `lightly-magic` command posted in the last step and put in your token from the Lightly Webapp.
 This will also create embeddings, which are later used for sampling diverse subsets of the dataset.
-Furthermore, it will upload the images, custom metadata and embedings to the Lightly Platform.
+Furthermore, it will upload the images and embedings to the Lightly Platform.

 ---
 **NOTE**